ashwinjai/Azure-DP-900/README.md

 :small_blue_diamond: **Capital Expenditure (CapEx) vs Operational Expenditure (OpEx)** — Building a data center requires large capital investment for hardware as well as the facility.
 A data center will also require ongoing electricity and staffs cost for operation.
 By using cloud, the capital expenditure for building a data center is not required.  <br>

 :small_blue_diamond: **Consumption-based model (pay-as-you-go)** — The cloud users only need to pay what they use.  <br>

+## Types of Cloud Service Offering  :cloud:

+:large_blue_diamond: **IaaS (Infrastructure as a service)** - In this offering, cloud user will only use Infrastructure from cloud provider will be responsible for
+Virtualization, Hardware & Networking while cloud user will be responsible for os Upgrades and Patches, Database Software and Upgrades, Database Configuration( Table, Indexes, Views etc),Data, Scaling of Compute& Storage, Availability and Durability. <br>

+:large_blue_diamond: **PaaS (Platform as a service)** In this offering as compared to above Cloud provider is responsible for Virtualization, Hardware & Networking, Database Software and Upgrades,Scaling,Availability and Durability.
+Cloud User Will be responsible for Database Configuration( Table, Indexes, Views etc),Data.
+Example Azure SQL Database, Azure Cosmos DB etc.  <br>

+:large_blue_diamond: **SaaS (Software as a service)** In this offering cloud provider will be responsible for OS (Inc Upgrades & Patches), Application Runtime, Auto Scaling, Availability and Load balancing, Application code & Configuration.
+Cloud User will be responsible for Configuring the Software. <br>

+## Cloud Models  :cloud:

+:small_blue_diamond: **Public cloud** Public cloud is cloud computing that’s delivered via the internet and shared across organizations. <br>

+:small_blue_diamond: **Private cloud** Private cloud is cloud computing that is dedicated solely to your organization. <br>

+:small_blue_diamond: **Hybrid cloud** Hybrid cloud is an environment that uses both public and private clouds.. <br>